Two-phase Modeling of Fluid Injection Inside Subcutaneous Layer of Skin: Mathematical formulation

+The injected fluid (containing drug molecules) dissolved within the interstitial fluid of the SCL can undergo vertical permeation through both the SD and SM interfaces, determined by $V_{D}(x)$ and $V_{M}(x)$ respectively.
+However, it is reasonable to consider that the ACs within the SCL are static on both the SD and SM interfaces so that they cannot permeate through due to their high density and size.
+These assumptions are reasonable based on the physical characteristics of adipose cells \mbox{\citep{stenkula2018adipose}}.
+Therefore, both the SD and SM interfaces act as porous filter which permits IF to undergo a vertical permeation but restricts ACs.
+An equivalent situation is observed when fluid diffuses through an elastic solid undergoing large deformations \mbox{\citep{prasad2006diffusion}}.
+Note that corresponding to the constant flow rate, we can get $V_D(x)$ is equal to $V_M(x)$ ( see Theorem 1).
+The expressions of $V_D(x)$ or $V_M(x)$ are considered later.\\

-where $\lambda_{s_{f}}$ and $\lambda_{s_{c}}$ are the slip coefficients.
-The structural difference between the subcutaneous and muscle layer suggests the permeability variation between them.
-According to \citet{kim2017effective} corresponding to the same flow rate, the horizontal permeability of the subcutaneous layer is found to be higher than that of the muscle layer.
-On the other hand, during the injection procedure, a horizontal movement in the subcutaneous tissue may be noted at the subcutaneous and muscle interface (SM interface) along with the muscle layer due to the downward fluid pressure generated from the injection site.
-Such motion can be characterized by the boundary conditions Eq.(\ref{BC3})-(\ref{BC4}) as proposed by \citet{beavers1967boundary,jones1973low,karmakar2018squeeze,hill2008poiseuille} at the SM interface are regarded as slip conditions where the parameter $\lambda_s$ (called slip coefficient) is directly proportional to the length scale same as $\sqrt K_1$.
-In particular, we consider $\lambda_{s_{f}}=\varphi_{f}\lambda_{s}$ and $\lambda_{s_{c}}=\varphi_{c}\lambda_{s}$ (where $\lambda_{s}$ is the common slip coefficient at the interface of subcutaneous and dermis layers).
-Lastly, we define $V_D(x)$ and $V_M(x)$ which represent the vertical permeation through the subcutaneous-dermis and subcutaneous-muscle interface respectively.\\
+The structural difference between the SCL and ML suggests the permeability variation.
+According to \mbox{\citet{kim2017effective}} corresponding to the same flow rate in horizontal and vertical directions, the horizontal permeability of the SCL is found to be higher than that of the ML.
+On the other hand, during the injection procedure, a horizontal motion at the SM interface may be noted due to the variation of fluid pressure (generated from the injection site) in the axial direction.
+Such motion can be characterized by the boundary conditions Eq. \mbox{(\ref{BC3})-(\ref{BC4})} as proposed by \mbox{\citet{beavers1967boundary}}, \mbox{\citet{jones1973low}}, \mbox{\citet{karmakar2018squeeze}}, and \mbox{\citet{hill2008poiseuille}} at the SM interface are regarded as slip conditions where the parameter $\lambda_s$ (called slip coefficient) is directly proportional to the length scale same as $\sqrt{K_1}$.
+In particular, we consider $\lambda_{s_{f}}=\varphi_{f}\lambda_{s}$ and $\lambda_{s_{c}}=\varphi_{c}\lambda_{s}$ (where $\lambda_{s}$ is the common slip coefficient at the SD interface).\\

 (iii) Flux condition: Let $Q$ be the volumetric flow rate across the region which is given by